RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	heterogeneous	encryption	is	not	a	real technology	or	concept.
 This	option	was	merely	provided	as	a	choice similar	to	homomorphic	encryption.

-### Question # 26 - Which	concept	refers	to	the	ability	to	confirm	and	validate	the	originalsource	of	data	or	an	operation	to	sufficiently	meet	the	required	level	of assurance?
+### Question # 26 - Which	concept	refers	to	the	ability	to	confirm	and	validate	the	original source	of	data	or	an	operation	to	sufficiently	meet	the	required	level	of assurance?
 A.	Nonrepudiation
 B.	Integrity
 C.	Authentication
 D.	Availability
 Answer: A.

-Nonrepudiation	is	essentially	the	assurance	and	guarantee	that something	cannot	be	denied.
-This	concept	is	applied	to	security	and data	in	that	the	originating	system	or	user	cannot	deny	the	validity	or authenticity	of	data	or	transactions,	thus	guaranteeing	a	high	level	of assurance.
+**Nonrepudiation	is	essentially	the	assurance	and	guarantee	that something	cannot	be	denied.**
+**This	concept	is	applied	to	security	and data	in	that	the	originating	system	or	user	cannot	deny	the	validity	or authenticity	of	data	or	transactions,	thus	guaranteeing	a	high	level	of assurance**.
 This	is	of	particular	interest	in	digital	forensics	and	the preservation	of	evidence.

 B	is	incorrect	because	integrity	refers	to	ensuring	that	data	has	not been	modified	in	an	authorized	manner	or	corrupted	throughout	its lifecycle.
 This	is	of	particular	importance	with	many	types	of transactions,	especially	financial,	where	correct	data	and	processing are	essential.